Wambyat/Blogging/README.txt

 Make sure flask is installed as well as sqlite3.
-Make sure module os is enabled/ allowed as it is used to safly store images.
+Make sure module os is enabled/ allowed as it is used to safely store images.
-Preferable run this on a windows machiene.
+Preferable run this on a windows machiene it has not been tested on any linux machine.

 Do not change or move any files they are in the required directories.